juseg/alps/articles/erosion/response-referee2.md

 > might use gradations between that and the present pattern as a function of
 > temperature.

+The LGM outline was added on Fig. 2.

-TODO: add LGM outline, discuss under "climate sensitivity".
+TODO: discuss shortly the discrepancy in "climate sensitivity".

 > Overall, the paper reports on a very worthwhile computer-intensive exercise.
 > It is densely packed with results and repays a careful read and a study of